 The Signal Building at Elephant & Castle where affordable homes were let at market rent and then sold on the open market

-It later emerged that the housing association concerned had sold these and other affordable homes across the borough on the open market, resulting in a court case, brought by Southwark Council.
+It later emerged that the housing association concerned had sold these and other affordable homes on the open market.
+The resulting court case, brought by Southwark Council claimed that these involved 'sham transactions'.

 https://www.insidehousing.co.uk/insight/insight/the-court-battles-over-section-106-delivery--56141